zestic/graphql-component/README.md

 All messages must extend GraphQLMessage

 ***
-There is a new auto wire feature that needs refactoring.
-For now, have your `ConfigAggregator::ENABLE_CACHE` set to `true`.
+There is a new auto wire feature It can cause your request to take several seconds.
+You'll need to make sure you have `ConfigAggregator::ENABLE_CACHE` set to `true`.
 ```php
     ConfigAggregator::ENABLE_CACHE => true,